ScionFL: Efficient and Robust Secure Quantized Aggregation: Problem Statement

-\tsparagraph{Shared Randomness} We assume that clients and~MPC servers have access to a shared randomness source, e.g., by agreeing on a PRNG seed.
-Such a configuration has been widely employed in~MPC protocols~\cite{CCS:AFLNO16,EC:FLNW17,ccsw:ChaudhariCPS19,CCS:MohRin18,EPRINT:KPPS22} as well as in~ML systems~\cite{ICML:SureshYKM17,icalp:BasatMV21} to optimize communication.
+\myparatight{Shared Randomness} We assume that clients and~MPC servers have access to a shared randomness source, e.g., by agreeing on a~PRNG seed.
+Such a configuration has been widely employed in~MPC protocols~\cite{CCS:AFLNO16,EC:FLNW17,ccsw:ChaudhariCPS19,CCS:MohRin18,EPRINT:KPPS22} and in~ML systems~\cite{ICML:SureshYKM17,icalp:BasatMV21} to optimize communication.